nxskok/pasias/docs/15-logistic-regression.md

 bash it into the right format.

 Extra: let's see whether we can come up with an example of that.
-I'll make a smaller example, and perhaps the place to start is ``all possible combinations'' of a few things.
+I'll make a smaller example, and perhaps the place to start is "all possible combinations" of a few things.
 If you haven't seen `crossing` before, skip ahead to part (??part:crossing??):